milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=202185560.md

 Echo Buds Battery Life Testing Information
 Learn More About Your Sweat Resistant Echo Buds
-Learn More About Your Splash-Resistant Echo Frames Amazon Sidewalk Privacy and Security Whitepaper
+Learn More About Your Splash-Resistant Echo Frames Learn More - Do Not Send Voice Recordings
+Amazon Sidewalk Privacy and Security Whitepaper
 Alexa Guard - Sounds of Activity
 Legal & Compliance